 Night (9pm – late)

 Once in Brooklyn, enjoy ice cream on the Fulton Ferry Landing and enjoy the view.
-Then head to the district of DUMBO, a post-industrial, post-art loft neighbourhood is a unique prelude to Brooklyn, possibly the most socially and artistically interesting borough.
-You can get to DUMBO by going under the bridges and following the signs.
+Then head to the district of Dumbo, a post-industrial, post-art loft neighbourhood, and a unique prelude to Brooklyn.
+You can get to Dumbo by going under the bridges and following the signs.

 Once you’ve taken in everything Brooklyn has to offer, head back into central Manhattan and up to Times Square.
 Take the F Train to the A, C, or E train to 42nd Street Station, and see the Great White Way at the Crossroads of the World as you are walking up to 49th St. Part of the spectacle of Times Square is simply being there and taking in the lights.

-Speaking of taking in the lights - now is the time to take the lights in from above at the Empire State Building observatories.
+Speaking of taking in the lights – now is the time to take the lights in from above at the Empire State Building observatories.
 Take the Q, N, or R subway to 34th St Herald Square and walk one block to 5th Ave.
-Don’t worry if it’s late - you can get into the Empire State Building until 1am.
-Reflect on your day in the city lights as you see where you visited, and plot your next New York City adventures.
+Don’t worry if it’s late – you can get into the Empire State Building until 1am.
+Take in the city lights, and plan your next adventure in New York!